Creating an environment that empowers women in crisis to achieve positive long-term change.

-At The Beacon, we seek to disrupt this cycle by providing a supportive, trauma-informed environment so that women in crisis can live more productive, fulfilling lives.
+At The Beacon, we seek to disrupt these patterns by providing a supportive, trauma-informed environment so that women in crisis can live more productive, fulfilling lives.

 With only 5% of the world’s female population, the United States accounts for nearly 30% of the world’s incarcerated women.

 Changing the approach.

 Incarcerating people with mental illness and substance use disorders as a way to deter them from continuing to use drugs is not working, yet U.S. prison spending increased by almost 600% from 1980 to 2013, largely due to increasing rates of arrest for low-level drug offenses.

 The Beacon aims to provide a new, more effective approach to helping women recover from trauma, substance use, and mental illness to save taxpayer money and create healthier individuals, happier families, and better communities – for all of us.